-Dr. Shendelman's outstanding options will vest in full upon the occurrence of a change in control, subject to her continued service through the closing of the change in control (as defined in the 2016 Plan).
+Dr. Shendelman's outstanding options under the 2016 Plan will vest in full upon the occurrence of a change in control, subject to her continued service through the closing of the change in control (as defined in the 2016 Plan).